VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ## 1 Introduction

-The [General Purpose Optical Character Recognition](https://marketplace.mendix.com/link/component/118392) app service can help you extract text from images or PDF documents and get output in JSON and XML formats in bulk.
+The [General Purpose Optical Character Recognition](https://marketplace.mendix.com/link/component/118392) app service can help you extract text,table and barcode from images or PDF documents and get output in XML formats in bulk.

 ### 1.1 Features

-* Extract data(text,table and barcode) in XML format from images and pdf documents in bulk and map data to an entity
+* Extract data(text,table and barcode) in XML format from images and pdf documents in bulk and map data to an entity.
 * Support [Mendix SSO](/appstore/modules/mendix-sso/)

 ### 1.2 Limitation

-* Currently only supports images(in JPG, JPEG, PNG, BMP formats) and Pdf documents
+* Currently only supports images(in JPG, JPEG, PNG, BMP, TIFF formats) and Pdf documents.
-* Each image file size cannot exceed 50 MB
+* Total documents size cannot exceed 20 MB.
+* ABBYY FineReader Engine will not open images larger than 32512*32512 pixels.

 ### 1.3 Prerequisites